-Westpac New Zealand is halfway through spending $15 million to refresh online banking in a format that works with just about any device.
+Westpac New Zealand is halfway through a $15 million online banking refresh.
+It has opted for a format that works with just about any device.

 The bank is moving away from what Simon Pomeroy, who heads the bank’s digital banking and customer experience division describes as a proliferation of apps which he says quickly becomes counterproductive: “Like carrying too many cards in your wallet”.

 He says this approach means customers get the same online banking experience however they reach Westpac.
 At the same time, what the bank now calls its ‘central platform’ can be quickly updated to accommodate new products or features.
-In fact, Pomeroy says Westpac plans a series of rolling upgrades over the next 12 months which will see new features added every four to six weeks.
+Pomeroy says Westpac plans a series of rolling upgrades over the next 12 months.
+It will add new features every four to six weeks.

 He says we use different devices throughout the day and that until now mobile banking apps or websites have typically offered only a small set of features compared to the desktop versions.
 He says: “Banking functionality tends to drop with mobile and tablets – we think that’s wrong”.

 Which explains why Westpac’s new system gives tablet and smartphone users full access to all the features found in more traditional online banking services.

 Let a thousand flowers bloom

 Westpac New Zealand claims leadership in this area.
 The bank says it was the first to commit to iPad banking – a move which Pomeroy says paid huge dividends.
 It says the new online system will be an an industry first, enabling all online banking functions across all devices.